AslakHol/curriculum-2016H/chapter4-html.md

 <a href="products/starblaster.html">Starblaster</a>
 ```

-If we want to link from starblaster.html to index.html, we would have to write
+If we want to link from starblaster.html to index.html, we would have to write:

 ```
 <a href="../index.html">Home</a>